-Students and sponsors are prohibited from making any alterations or repairs to permanent electrical systems.
-If alterations or repairs are necessary, the Division of Maintenance should be contacted.
-Students should not attempt to repair broken electrical, mechanical, or pneumatic instruments without prior adult approval.
+Students are prohibited from making any alterations or repairs to permanent electrical systems.
+If alterations or repairs are necessary, the Facilities Manager and the Theatre Technician should be contacted.

+Students should not attempt to repair broken electrical, mechanical, or pneumatic instruments.
 Lockout and tag-out procedures must be followed in accordance with OSHA/MOSH safety regulations.
-Sponsors shall inspect all electric cords, cables, and power tools prior to use for frayed or damaged wiring and for needed repair or replacement.
+The Facilities Manager and the Theatre Technician shall inspect all electric cords, cables, and power tools prior to use for frayed or damaged wiring and for needed repair or replacement.

 All lighting cables shall be made of 12-gauge wire, and all other cables shall be made of 14-gauge or heavier stranded wire; zip cord is not acceptable.
 All electrical equipment and all microphone cables must be properly grounded and double-insulated UL approved.
 No metal junction boxes on extension cords will be permitted.
 Metal junction boxes must be permanently affixed to a wall.

 Cables shall be stored, coiled, and racked in a safe place.
 Electrical cables shall be secured to floors or walls with gaffers tape.
 In traffic areas, cables shall be taped securely to the floor and covered with pieces of carpet.
 Power cords shall not be run under fixed carpet or under closed doors.
 All work lights shall be covered with wire shields.
 All lighting instruments shall be secured with safety chains, cables, or approved clamps.
 All lighting gels shall be approved for theatrical lighting and shall be securely installed.
 Auditorium house lights shall be maintained and replaced by building services staff.
-Technical staff and students shall wear appropriate gloves when changing lamps.
+Technical staff shall wear appropriate gloves when changing lamps.
 Instruments must be unplugged and allowed to cool before the lamp is changed.
-Technical directors will inspect lighting rigs on a regular basis and report deficiencies to the school administration for appropriate action.
+Technical directors, along with the Facilities Manager, will inspect lighting rigs on a regular basis and report deficiencies to the school administration for appropriate action.